-Two weeks before the public defence, the PhD candidate submits 15 copies of the thesis to the secretariat for PhD conferrals, and one (1) copy, a PDF file (which must include the thesis cover and the propositions) and an abstract in Word format to the Library.
+Two weeks before the public defence, the PhD candidate submits 15 copies of the thesis to the PhD Office, and one (1) copy, a PDF file (which must include the thesis cover and the propositions) and an abstract in Word format to the Library.

+Appendix 4a Cover

-Appendix 4a CoverLogos on the cover are not allowed, except in the case of a joint degree, see appendix 8.
+Logos on the cover are not allowed, except in the case of a joint degree, see appendix 8.